LLNL/blt/docs/setup_blt.rst

     make -j8

-Next run all tests in this project with the following command:
+Next, run all tests in this project with the following command:

 .. code:: bash